Syslogine/syslogine/src/pages/terms.md

 ### User-Generated Content
 By submitting content to our Service, you:
-- Grant us a non-exclusive, royalty-free license to use, modify, and distribute your content
+- Grant us a non-exclusive, worldwide, royalty-free license to use, modify, and distribute your content
 - Represent that you own or have the right to use the content
 - Agree that your contributions may be made available under open source licenses
 - Retain ownership of your original intellectual property